krxm107/ip/docs/README.md

 ## Mark tasks as done

 Marks selected tasks as done by position.
-Note that this works like a command line form of the "select items" menu in GUI apps.
+Note that this works like a command line form of the "select items to mark" menu in GUI apps.

 Note that all indices and positions in BroBot are 1-indexed for ease of use.